goldaistaffgg/cool-ai-stuff/README.md

 ### AI Chat Websites / "Potential gpt4free Providers":
 <sup>If you decide to reverse a site from the list below, it would be a great community service for you to add your code to xtekky's gpt4free github, as it is best to share your sources :)</sup>

 ## **Note:** This section is not an actively maintained anymore.
-A much more active list of potential providers, reverse engineering sources, and other related AI aspects can be found on @nsde's https://vace.pw
+A much more active list of potential providers, reverse engineering sources, and other related AI aspects could be found on @nsde's https://vace.pw

 #### Websites offering GPT-3.5 ONLY